 English - Computing is a major contributor to the teaching of English.
-As pupils develop mouse and keyboard skills, they learn how to edit and revise text on a computer/iPad.
-They have the opportunity to develop their writing skills by communicating with teachers and peers through Google Classrooms.
+As the children develop mouse and keyboard skills, their learn how to edit and revise text on a computer/iPad.
+They have the opportunity to develop their writing skills by communicating with people vie blogging.
 They also learn how to improve the presentation of their work.
 There is, in addition, a variety of software which targets specific reading, grammar and spelling skills.

-Maths - Pupils use Computing in mathematics to collect data, make predictions, analyse results and present information graphically.
+Maths - Children use Computing in mathematics to collect data, make predictions, analyse results and present information graphically.
 Particular software allows pupils to give exact instructions for a particular route, or to use knowledge of angles to draw a range of polygons.
-Pupils can also use Numbots and Times Table Rock Stars (online Maths resources) to practise and develop their skills.
+Children can also use Times Table Rock Stars, an online Maths resource, to practise and develop their skills.

-Science - Software is used to animate and model scientific concepts and to allow pupils to investigate processes which would be impractical to do directly in the classroom.
+Science - Software is used to animate and model scientific concepts and to allow children to investigate processes which would be impractical to do directly in the classroom.
 Data Loggers are used to assist in the collection of data and in producing tables and graphs.

-Personal, social, health and citizenship education (PSHC) - Computing makes a contribution to the teaching of PSHC in that pupils learn to work more collaboratively and develop an awareness of e-safety.
-They also develop a sense of global citizenship by using the internet, Tapestry and Google Classrooms.
+Personal, social, health and citizenship education (PSHC) - Computing makes a contribution to the teaching of PSHC in that children learn to work more collaboratively and develop an awareness of e-safety.
+They also develop a sense of global citizenship by using the internet and the school blog.
 We teach the children to adopt a safe, appropriate and respectful behaviour when using the internet.
-Through discussion of e-safety and other issues related to electronic communication, pupils develop their own views about the use and misuse of Computing and they also gain an insight into the interdependence of Computing users around the world.
+Through discussion of e-safety and other issues related to electronic communication, the children develop their own view about the use and misuse of Computing and they also gain an insight into the interdependence of Computing users around the world.